-Intensifiers are modifiers in a sentence that give additional emotional context to the word it is modifying.
-They enhance, demonstrate emphasis or force, and are an effective way of getting your point across in a clear way.
+Intensifiers are modifiers in a sentence that add more emotion to the word they are modifying.
+They give emphasis and extra strength to your sentence.
+Intensifiers are effective at getting your point across in a clear way.

 How Do I Use Intensifiers?

-Intensifiers are adverbs, adjectives, or adverbial phrases that strengthen the meaning of other expressions and show emphasis.
-Therefore, you would use them in instances where you’d like to emphasize an emotion within a phrase or sentence.
+Intensifiers can be adverbs, adjectives, or adverbial phrases.
+We’ve learned that they strengthen the meaning of other expressions and show emphasis.
+Therefore, you would use them in instances where you’d like to emphasize an emotion in a phrase or a sentence.